 Security Considerations

-As I know, some people will comment on the saving of the encryption passphrase plainly in a file, I will explain my reasoning.
+As I know some people will comment on saving the encryption passphrase plainly in a file, I will explain my reasoning.
 I use the above encryption in order to secure my files in case of data leakage from Amazon S3.
-In order to read my backups, or silently temper with them, some on will have to get the passphrase from my machine.
-While, this isn’t impossible, I will say it’s unlikely.
-Furthermore, if someone has access allowing him to read files from my computer, he doesn’t need the backups, he can access the files directly.
+In order to read my backups, or silently tamper with them, someone will have to get the passphrase from my machine.
+While this isn’t impossible, I will say it’s unlikely.
+Furthermore, if someone has access that allows him to read files from my computer, he doesn’t need the backups; he can access the files directly.

-I’ve given some thought about making the backups more secure, but it seems you always have to compromise on either automation or incremental backups.
+I’ve given some thought to making the backups more secure, but it seems you always have to compromise on either automation or incremental backups.
 But, as I wrote, the current solution seems to me strong enough given the circumstances.
-Nonetheless, if you’ve got a better solution it would be nice to hear.
+Nonetheless, if you’ve got a better solution, it would be nice to hear.

 If I remember correctly, getting your amazon credentials also means acquiring a broad set of abilities, including: